 How long will the library be closed?

 The library is closed until further notice.
 Please check the library’s blog webpage carylibrary.org/service-updates, for updates as to when it will reopen.

 If you receive an automated notice about items still checked out, no need to rush out to return them.
-Rest assured that we will waive fines through the summer.
+Rest assured that we will waive fines through the end of October.

 I have a hold that is ready to be picked up.
 What now?

 Can I return library items while the library is closed?

 What if I am not comfortable going out to return library items?

 Not a problem.
-You can return the items when the library reopens and the library will not be assessing any library fines through the summer.
+You can return the items when the library reopens and the library will not be assessing any library fines through the end of October.

 Will I get a fine for returning library items late?

-No. No library fines will be assessed through the summer.
+No. No library fines will be assessed through the end of October.